Local sports roundup: Holmen, Taebel win MVC golf meet

 Tomah 5, Logan 5 (suspended)

-The Timberwolves and Rangers didn’t have enough time Tuesday to settle a 5-5 tie, forcing the game to be suspended in the ninth inning.
+TOMAH -- The Timberwolves and Rangers didn’t have enough time to settle a 5-5 tie, forcing the game to be suspended in the ninth inning.

 Shane Prielipp and Drew Brookman brought the power batting to get the Timberwolves (2-2,1-1) on the board.
 Prielipp went 2 for 3 with a double and an RBI.
 Brookman hit 3 for 5 with two doubles, recorded an RBI and scored a run.